 Subject to certain limitations and program requirements, coursework in general education subject areas (i.e., humanities, social sciences, mathematics, and science) may be transferred at the institution's discretion to fulfill the equivalent subject area general education requirements of the student's program of study.
-Details on this policy may be obtained in the Academic Dean's office.
+Details on this policy may be obtained in the office of the Academic Dean or Director of Education.